GregHilston/ghilston-python-cookiecutter/README.md

 `$ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

-Once we have poetry installed, we can use it to install our other dependecies by running `$ poetry shell`, and then `$ poetry install`.
+Once we have poetry installed, we can use it to install our other dependencies by running `$ poetry install`.

 ### Plugin For Githooks: [`poetry-githooks`](https://pypi.org/project/poetry-githooks/)